Jeffrey Deitch: Career

-Deitch opened his first gallery as a college student in 1972 at the Curtis Hotel, a rented hotel parlor in Lenox, Massachusetts, and sold out the first week.
-He later moved to New York and worked as a receptionist at John Weber Gallery in SoHo.
+Deitch opened his first gallery as a college student in 1972 at the Curtis Inn, a rented hotel parlor in Lenox, Massachusetts, and sold out the first week.
+Fascinated by the work of Andy Warhol and other contemporary artists, he later moved to New York and worked as a receptionist at John Weber Gallery in SoHo.
 From 1979 to 1988, Deitch helped develop and co-manage the art advisory and art finance department at Citibank.
-In this capacity, he lent money to small galleries like Gracie Mansion on Avenue A for its 1984 renovation.
+In this capacity, he lent money to major art collectors and facilitated loans to small galleries like Gracie Mansion for its 1984 renovation.
+Having become a regular at Warhol’s Factory, Deitch also introduced Warhol to a number of wealthy clients to draw their portraits.
+In 2022, he appeared in the documentary series The Andy Warhol Diaries to discuss their friendship.

+Deitch was also a friend of and art dealer for Jean-Michel Basquiat.
+He was the first dealer to buy a work by the artist and the first person to write about his work in print.
+He later delivered the eulogy at Basquiat's funeral and served on the artwork authentication committee for the artist's estate.

-From 1988 to 1996 Deitch was a successful private dealer and art adviser to a number of collectors, including Jose Mugrabi.
+From 1988 to 1996, Deitch was a successful private dealer and art adviser to a number of collectors, including Jose Mugrabi.
+As advisor to Goldman Sachs for the public art in its 200 West Street New York headquarters in 2006, Deitch helped to realize Julie Mehretu's 80-foot-long work "Mural", described by one critic as "one of the largest and most successful public art works in recent times".

 In 1989, he bid US$10.5 million and paid $11.55 million for Jackson Pollock's silvery No. 8, 1950, then a record at auction for a work by the artist and the second-highest price at auction for a work by any contemporary artist.
+In 2006, he bought Bridget Riley's Untitled (Diagonal Curve) (1966), at Sotheby's for $2.1 million, nearly three times its $730,000 high estimate and also a record for the artist.

 Over his career, Deitch has crafted for himself a unique role that merges curatorial profile with the business side of art.